ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 // Note that the editor errors are not re-fired in the `ContextWatchdog#error`. watchdog.on( 'error', () => {} );

-// An event fired when the context is back to the `ready` state.
+// An event fired when the context is set back to the `ready` state (after it was in `error` state).
 // Similarly, this event is not thrown for internal editor instances. watchdog.on( 'restart', () => {} );
 ```